 I am 62 years old but my spouse is under 62 years old, are we still eligible?

-- You will be eligible to do the Reverse Mortgage solely in your name since you are 62
+Yes, you will be eligible to do the Reverse Mortgage solely in your name since you are 62.

 The amount the homeowner can borrow depends on:

 - Age of the youngest borrower OR non-borrowing spouse is used in calculation